rbnhmll/vue-workshop/vueJS_workshop--notes.md

 Let's try out the app and make sure it still works!

-**Uh oh!** Nothing is happening when we search, and we have an error in the console which looks like `[Vue warn]: Property or method "search" is not defined on the instance but referenced during render.
+**Uh oh!** Nothing is happening when we search, and we have an error in the console which looks like `[Vue warn]: Property or method "searchRepos" is not defined on the instance but referenced during render.
 Make sure that this property is reactive, either in the data option, or for class-based components, by initializing the property` 🤔.
 But isn't it thought?

-The problem is that we are trying to call a `Function` that doesn't exist on this component.
-We need to find a way to call up to the main **Vue** `Object` to trigger our `search` method, and send along our query, `q`.
+The problem is that we are trying to call a `Method` that doesn't exist on this component.
+We need to find a way to call up to the main **Vue** `Object` to trigger our `searchRepos` method, and send along our query, `q`.

 ### Emit events

 **Vue** has an elegant way of handling these sorts of events, where we need to trigger something in the parent `Object`, and pass along some arguments, using `$emit`.

 We can start by replacing the name of the method we were trying to call directly, with `$emit()`.
 This will take two arguments: an `eventName`, so we can reference the event by name later, and the `[...args]` or payload.
-We'll call our event "search", and pass our query `q` as the argument.
+We'll call our event "search-event", and pass our query `q` as the second argument.

 ```javascript
 ...